-After updating the classifier, Figure~\ref{fig_corel300_classResult} shows the classified MILTree and Figure~\ref{fig_corel300_classMatch} shows its correspondent \textit{ClassMatch} tree, where green and red points represent bags correctly classified and misclassified respectively.
-The accuracy before the update was 82.6\% and after including only eight new instances it increased to 83.8\%.
-It is also worth mentioning that the accuracy achieved in the standard classification, without our visual mining tool, was 78\%.
+After updating the classifier, Figure~\ref{corel300_MILTree}d shows the classified MILTree, and Figure~\ref{corel300_MILTree}e shows its correspondent \textit{ClassMatch} tree, where green and red points represent bags correctly classified and misclassified, respectively.
+The accuracy before the update was 82.6\%, and after, including only eight new instances, it increased to 83.8\%.
+It is also worth mentioning that the achieved accuracy using a standard classification method, without our visual mining tool, was 78\%.
 This demonstrates that the selection of a proper training set and the process of updating the model using the proposed methods can help to create a classifier with improved performance, even in multiclass scenarios.

-\subsection{Case 3: Adding new bags using the MILTree visualization}
+\subsection{Case 3: Adding New Bags Using the MILTree Visualization}

-In this case study, we intend to show the use of visualization to select both new prototypes and new bags in order to update of classification model, assuming that the initial set is not representative enough to allow for a good class discrimination.
-For The \textit{ClassMatch} tree of initial classification result is used to identify misclassified bags, MILTree for the projection and MILTree-SI as instance prototype selection method.
-As in case 2, we only use the bag space layout.
-We tested our system by using Musk1 benchmark dataset, comprising 92 bags and 476 instances.
-Figure~\ref{fig_musk1_ground} shows the projection of Musk1 dataset in the bag space layout of MILTree, in which blue bags represent negative bags and red bags represent positive bags.\\
+In this case study, we illustrate how to use MILtree to identify and select both new prototypes and new bags to update a model and improve its performance, assuming that the initial training set is not representative enough to build a classifier with good class discrimination capabilities.
+The \textit{ClassMatch} tree is generated based on the initial classification results to identify misclassified bags, and MILTree-SI is used as the instance prototype selection method.
+Similar to the second case study, we will only make use of the bag space layout of MILTree.
+We tested our system using the Musk1 benchmark dataset consisting of 92 bags and 476 instances.
+Figure~\ref{musk1_classification}a shows the projection of the Musk1 dataset in the bag space layout of MILTree, in which blue bags represent negative bags and red bags represent positive bags.

-An initial training set was selected using MILTree (see Figure \ref{fig_musk1_training}), which was used to build the first classifier and to show the \textit{InstancePrototypes ClassMatch} tree with misclassified bags on the training set, as shown in Figure~\ref{fig_musk1_instprotoclassmatch}.
-As in the case study 2, the alternative prototype instances $B_{iy}$ of all red bags are added to initial model.